Reading time: 5 min.

 Dr Kieran Dayah (GMC)

 Two months after your hair transplant, you may be hoping to see results.
-Some men will start to see some new hair growth coming through at this stage, especially if they’re using additional treatments like Finasteride or Minoxidil.
-But 2 months after your FUE or FUT procedure is still very early days.
+Some men will start to see some new hair growth coming through at this stage, especially if they’re using additional treatments like Finasteride, Minoxidil, or PRP hair treatments after a hair transplant.
+However, 2 months after your FUT or FUE hair transplant is still very early days.

 So what can you expect to see 2 months after your hair transplant?
-In this article, see real patient examples of growth at this stage in the hair transplant timeline, and learn about side effects at this point after your procedure.
+In this article, see real patient examples of new hair growth at this stage in the hair transplant timeline, and learn about side effects at this point in your hair transplant recovery process.

 2 months after hair transplant: photo results